-Imaginative self-portrait photographer Flora Borsi is no stranger to the X System, and now, is one of the first photographers to try out the next generation X1D II 50C.
-Usually working with darker tones, Flora decided to put the camera to work capturing a wide spectrum of colours, dressing herself in melting ice cream, gooey lettuce, vibrant roses, and splattered blue paint.
+Imaginative self-portrait photographer Flora Borsi is no stranger to the X System, and was one of the first photographers to try out the next generation X1D II 50C.
+Flora decided to put the camera to work capturing a wide spectrum of colours, dressing herself in melting ice cream, gooey lettuce, vibrant roses, and splattered blue paint.

-The X1D II 50C was way faster than the first X1D, both in terms of continuous shooting mode and system start.
+The X1D II 50C is very fast, both in terms of continuous shooting mode and system start.
 The menu navigation's user interface is extended with useful, additional sub-menus.
 I especially liked the opportunity to shoot with interval capturing mode, where I could select how many images I wanted to take with self-timer, setting the time between each take.
-I love the new, bigger screen with higher resolution.
+I love the big screen with high a resolution.
 The preview images were a lot clearer and bigger, therefore making it easier to spot any mistakes.

 CLICK IMAGE BELOW TO ZOOM IN

 RICH COLOUR DEPTH